sherlockode/advanced-content-bundle/Resources/doc/import.md

         locale: en
 ```

-Then, as for the content of your Pages, you need to define your FieldValues under `children`
+Then, as for the content of your Pages, you need to define your elements under `children`

 You can find a Content import file example here [doc](import/Content/standalone_content.yaml)
 These example files also show you how to create and populate File and Image field types.